English to Arabic

 There are 25 countries that claim Arabic as an official or co-official language: Algeria, Bahrain, Chad, Comoros, Djibouti, Egypt, Eritrea, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Israel, Qatar, Saudi Arabia, Somalia, Sudan, Syria, Tanzania, Tunisia, United Arab Emirates and Yemen.
 And then there are 6 sovereign states in which Arabic is a national language or recognized minority language: Iran, Turkey, Niger, Senegal, Mali, and Cyprus.
 Even outside of these countries, there are large Arabic-speaking populations everywhere from the United States to China.

-All of our Arabic translators have been certified to ensure they provide high-quality, accurate translations.
+All of our Arabic translators have been certified to ensure they provide high-quality and accurate professional online translation services.
 If you’d like an extra layer of quality assurance, we suggest selecting a payment option that includes proofreading or editing by a second translator.

 The answer to this question depends largely on what you’re translating and who your target audience is.
 If you’re unsure which dialect to choose, please reach out to our support team via chat or email and we will be happy to help.